superyyrrzz/PythonQuestions/README.md

 Question: seems Sphinx supports other tags like `:any:`, `:ref:`, and so on.
 Need they also be converted to markdown? see: http://www.sphinx-doc.org/en/stable/markup/inline.html#role-ref

 # Toc.yml
 When generating metadata, DocFX will also generate a toc.yml reference to other YAMLs.
 This is also needed for sphinx-docfx-yaml.
+Take following syntax as an example, more info please refer to [DocFx Table-Of-Content Tutorial](http://dotnet.github.io/docfx/tutorial/intro_toc.html)
 ``` yaml
 ### YamlMime:TableOfContent
 - uid: azure.graphrbac.operations